leouieda/cv/README.md

 You're free to reuse and modify this template under the terms of the BSD 3-clause License (see `LICENSE.txt`).

-The template uses some Google Fonts and must be compiled using XeLaTex.
+Compiled using XeLaTex.
 More information on the `.tex` source file.

 I highly recommend using the `Makefile` to build the PDF by running: